center

 Measurement to Stochastic Model

 For a given parametric model and target .
-The noise can modelled by the Gaussian Distribution .
+The noise can be modeled by the Gaussian Distribution .

 The Mean is because we center the Gaussian around the predicted value.